How Music Producers Make Money: My Experience & What Works

 8. YouTube Monetisation & Content Creation

-I’ve been working at this for years through our label, Deli Records, and honestly, it’s still a work in progress.
+I’ve been working at this for years through Deli Records and it’s still evolving.
 It’s a long game, but the potential for sustained income is there.

 Tip: Stay consistent and build quality content to grow loyal subscribers.